leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 ### (b) A rule with a Tengo suggestion action (fixer)

-Use this when the rule itself is regex-driven, but you want dynamic suggestions:
+This pattern applies when the rule itself is regex-driven but dynamic suggestions are required:

 ```yaml
 # styles/MyStyle/CamelToSnake.yml